This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 Pond snails are often seen as pest snails, because almost nobody buys these snails as ornamental snails.
 Instead, these tiny snails hitchhike into our aquariums through plants that we buy.
 Either snails or snail eggs are stuck to the plants when they leave the farm or store.

 The snails that rely on their lungs can breathe when they are outside of the water, but still can not survive.
 The reason for this is because their body will dry out when exposed to air for extended periods of time.
 As long as a water snail can remain wet or moist, the chances of its survival increase.

 There are other snails who sometimes leave the aquarium (or the water in general) to lay eggs.
 The best example is applesnails or mystery snails, which are super popular in our aquarium hobby.
 When you’re keeping these snails you will at some point find a clutch of eggs stuck above the water line.
 Below’s a picture of what this looks like.

-These snails do have to leave the water to lay eggs, but will always immediately return and therefore do not risk drying out.
+These snails do have to leave the water to lay eggs (BTW, this article explains what you should do in case your snail has laid eggs), but will always immediately return and therefore do not risk drying out.

 Other people’s experience with snails leaving the water

 To answer this question properly, I collected stories and experience from other people.
 I found this info mainly scattered around forum posts like this one for example.